 Stop is also a reminder to stay on task.
 It is easy to get lost exploring interesting tangents while researching.
 As soon as you find yourself getting distracted, stop and remember your original goal.
 For a paper or project, this means focusing on your research question and sources that are directly related to it.

-Let’s say you’re looking for examples of accessible interior design for a class project.
-As you’re searching, you stumble upon this article: “12 Incredible Dog Houses for Your Best Friend.”
+Let’s say you want to find examples of accessible interior design for a class project.
+As you’re searching, you stumble upon this article: “10 Incredible Dog Houses for Your Best Friend.”
 From here, you might decide to start exploring more examples of dog house design, or you can stop and ask whether this article is really adding anything to your project.
 Yes, it’s a fun distraction, but you still need to finish your research.
 By cultivating a habit of checking yourself regularly, you can avoid situations where a fun distraction becomes a lost afternoon.

 In addition to checking that you’re on task through what you read, you can also check that you’re on task by using the right search terms.
 Think about the purpose of your research and whether the keywords you are using closely align with your research question.
 You can use the tips you learned in Chapter 1 to make sure you’re using the best keywords for your research question.